CruzOsuna/BMF/Processing/02_Visualization/Scripts/readme.md

 ## Troubleshooting
 If you encounter any issues, make sure that all dependencies are correctly installed and that the environment is properly activated.

-For additional help, please reach out to the author at the email provided above.
+For additional help, please reach out to the authors at the emails provided above.